dipeshrath/cd3-automation-toolkit-workshop/cd3-automation-toolkit/add-resource-values-excel/add-resource.md

 In this lab, you will:

-- Add required parameter values for Compartments, VCN, Subnets, Compute, Block Volume, ATP to the Excel file.
+- Add required parameter values for Compartments, VCN, Subnets, Compute, Block Volume, ATP in the Excel file.

 ### Prerequisites